Triggers of Sciatica Flare-Ups You Need to Know

 In terms of treatment, for sciatica on the NHS may involve targeted exercises, stretches, and prescribed pain relief medications.

-Massage Treatments for Sciatica Relief
+Massage Treatments for Sciatica flare up

 Deep tissue massage is one of the most effective ways to manage sciatica flare-ups.
 By applying slow, deep pressure, massage releases tension in muscles that may be compressing the sciatic nerve.